tonybutzer/ajit/sphinx/Attics/Attic2/00define_ET.md

 - Harmony - for lots of reasons
 - "Stop Building Dark Repositories; Dark Repositories Suck"
 - "Custom cloud training for the eclectic USGS/EROS science team"
-- "Deep Dive into PANGEO; pangeo bootcamp"
+- "Deep Dive into PANGEO; pangeo boot-camp"
 - "One size fits all PANGEO training FAILED to make a big enough impact!"
 - "PANGEO its way more than just notebooks"
 - "Day in the Life of a New Cloud Science Project"
 - " ET Case Study"
-- "permaFrost case study"
+- "permafrost case study"
 - "The Cloud? ...
 Is this Anything?; Are we onto something here?"
+- "A firehose of info - followed by an epiphany and several zen moments."
 - Ten things to do immediately with your new CHS CUSTOM ACCOUNT